mlavi/mlavi.github.io/slides/devops-demystified.md

 - 2013: [The Phoenix Project](https://en.wikipedia.org/wiki/The_Phoenix_Project:_A_Novel_About_IT,_DevOps,_and_Helping_Your_Business_Win)
   book by Gene Kim, Kevin Behr, George Spafford
-- Today: a mysterious movement, buzzword, a dynamic community!
+- Today: a mysterious movement, buzzword, and a dynamic community!
     - Industry studies showing DevOps enables business agility, lower MTTF
     - "Rediscovery" of lean processes, [Agile Manifesto](http://www.agilemanifesto.org/), etc.